New tools to improve performance

 Heinrich Long of Restore Privacy says, “Sumo is a beautifully built eCommerce blog that can help any business build a comprehensive marketing platform through stories and marketing lessons.”

 While not exclusively eCommerce focused, the OptinMonster blog offers practical advice related to conversion rate optimization (a.k.a.
 CRO).

 “OptinMonster has some of the most extensive articles on eCommerce, CRO, etc,” says Nissar Ahamed of CareerMetis.com.
 “Their articles are filled with in-depth articles most long-form (more than 3000+ words), plus screenshots, etc. They always provide examples and case studies.”

 In sum, whether you are thinking about launching an eCommerce site, have a brand new business, or been at it for a few years, these blogs are worth a read.
-You can learn everything from dropshipping and tips for negotiating with suppliers to customer service and marketing best practices.
+You can learn everything from dropshipping and tips for negotiating with suppliers to customer service, marketing best practices, and marketing reporting software.